hanhanwu/OS_Projects/README.md

 Presentation 1 - Die Harder: Securing The Heap

 * The paper: https://people.cs.umass.edu/~emery/pubs/ccs03-novark.pdf
+* The author's presentation (it's good but does not include all main points in the paper, but my presentation needs to include them all....): https://www.youtube.com/watch?v=mqTgGUtwHLU
+* Find details of different computer virus: http://virus.wikidot.com/ramen
 * PPT from the paper authors: http://slideplayer.com/slide/8844764/
 * PPT from Archipelago paper: http://slideshowes.com/doc/360854/archipelago--trading-address-space-for-reliability-and
 * According to the authors, Die Harder provides the highest level of security from heap-based memory attacks